-Com Compliance with ASX Corporate Governance Council Good Practice Recommendations (continued) ciple 6 : Respect the rights of security holders dara bu pravidi ng them with appreciate information and facilities to allow 6.1 A listed entity should provide information about itself and its governance to investors via its website Complying The Board informs shareholders of all major developments affecting the Group's state of affairs as follows: • Placing all relevant announcements made to the market, on the Website after they have been released to ASX; • Publishing all corporate governance policies and charters adopted by the Board on the Website; • Releasing information provided to analysts or media during briefings to ASX and placing such information on the Website; and • Placing the full text of notices of meeting and explanatory material on the Website.
-A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors Complying The Company communicates with its shareholders and investors by posting information on the Website, and by encouraging attendance and participation of shareholders at general meetings.
+Com pliance with ASX Corporate Governance Counci I Good Praction ce Recommendations (continued) iple 6 : Respect the rights of security holders 6.1 ed entity should respect the rights of its security hole.
+A listed entity should provide information about itself and its governance to investors via its website.
+Complying The Board informs shareholders of all major developments affecting the Group's state of affairs as follows: • Placing all relevant announcements made to the market, on the Website after they have been released to ASX; • Publishing all corporate governance policies and charters adopted by the Board on the Website; • Releasing information provided to analysts or media during briefings to ASX and placing such information on the Website; and • Placing the full text of notices of meeting and explanatory material on the Website.
+A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors Complying The Company communicates with its shareholders and investors by posting information on the Website, and by encouraging attendance and participation of shareholders a general meetings.
 Investors are also able to provide feedback and seek further information about the Company via the Website.
 Management or Directors additionally meet with shareholders from time to time upon request and respond to any enquiries they may make.
 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders Complying Shareholders are encouraged to attend the Company's Annual General Meeting.
 The AGM is an opportunity for shareholders to hear the CEO and chairman provide updates on Group performance, ask questions of the Board and vote on the various resolutions affecting the business.
 Shareholders are given an opportunity to ask questions of the Company's auditors regarding the conduct of the audit and preparation and content of the auditor's report.
 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically Complying Investors are able to communicate with the Company electronically via the Website or by emailing the Company Secretary.
-Investors are also able to communicate with the Company's registry electronically by emailing the registry or via the registry's website. ciple 7: Recognise and manage risk t framowark on d pariadically ravious the affectiveness of that framework The board of a listed entity should: (a) Have a committee or committees to oversee risk, each of which: 1) Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director, and disclose: 3) The charter of the committee 4) The members of the committee; and 5) As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) If it does not have a risk committee or committees that satisfy (a) above, disclose d periodically review the effectiveness of that framework.
-The Board has established a formal risk oversight committee and such a committee will operate under a risk committee charter which will be approved by the Board.
+Investors are also able to communicate with the Company's registry electronically by emailing the registry or via the registry's website. iple 7: Recognise and manage risk The board of a listed entity should: (a) Have a committee or committees to oversee risk, each of which: 1) Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director, and disclose: 3) The charter of the committee 4) The members of the committee; and 5) As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) If it does not have a risk committee or The Board has established a formal risk oversight committee and such a committee will operate under a risk committee charter which will be approved by the Board. committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.